React Native SDK - Fetch

-The React Native Fetch module uses two peer dependencies:
+The React Native Fetch package uses the following dependency:

 To install all dependencies, run: